amina62/Music_project/README.md

 - Implementations of functional and class-based views in django
 - Implementation of CRUD operations on multiple models
 - implementation of django translations and use of gettext_lazy
+- Ajax requests for createview, deleteview and updateview